jsborjesson/jsborjesson.github.io/_posts/2020-01-24-a-digression-in-vexillology.md

 ## 2. Lebanon

-It'd be a difficult to let this one stay up on the fridge for long even if drawn by your own child.
+It'd be difficult to let this one stay up on the fridge for long even if drawn by your own child.

 ![Flag of Lebanon][lebanon]